The Best and Most Fun 3D Printed Toys You Can Download in 2023!

 Have you ever wanted to play Monopoly as R2D2?
 Or Carcassonne with an army of Bulbasaur?
 Now you can!

 To put a personal touch on any board game, you’d usually have to ransack your house looking for a piece that you want, and then hope it’s a decent size.
-With 3D printing, you can find minifigures with flat bases to move to your dice throws.
+With 3D printing, you can find many free designs of minifigures with flat bases to move to your dice throws.

-Speaking of, why not make your own dice?
-3D printed dice models are simple to make and customize in any color or size to throw a little more of yourself into your favorite game.
+Speaking of, why not make your own dice for even more fun?
+There are plenty of cheap and free designs for dice that are all simple to make and customize in any color or size to throw a little more of yourself into your favorite game.
+Just be aware that many board game pieces are choking hazards, so be careful if you have kids in your home.

 Any hardcore chess player will know how important a personal chess set is, and what could be more personal than a chess set you build yourself?
 Whatever your aesthetic preference, 3D printable chess pieces and boards are available as models all over from sleek modern designs to ancient figures and pop culture icons.

 Even the city of Milan is available as a CAD model, featuring the city’s skyline as the pieces.
-Lovers of Lovecraft need not be left out either, as the infamous Eldritch god Cthulhu chess set could be just the way to bring a little Arkham horror and dark magic to your game.
+Lovers of horror need not be left out either, as this creepy Dark Chess Set could be just the way to bring a little Arkham-esque horror and dark magic to your game.

 Or for something a little more wholesome, there’s no shortage of Pokémon chess sets out there.
 Mewtwo is king, after all.